snknitin/Question-Classiffier-Heroku/README.md

 * Other nodes like SBAR+NP and SBAR+SINV also seem to resemble a question but might not be grammatically termed as one.
 These could be included based on the requirement or on what we define as a question.

+* **Clause Level Bracket-Label** - Penn Treebank constituents

+    * S - simple declarative clause, i.e. one that is not introduced by a (possible empty) subordinating conjunction or a wh-word and that does not exhibit subject-verb inversion.
+    * SBAR - Clause introduced by a (possibly empty) subordinating conjunction.
+    * SBARQ - Direct question introduced by a wh-word or a wh-phrase.
+Indirect questions and relative clauses should be bracketed as SBAR, not SBARQ.
+    * SINV - Inverted declarative sentence, i.e. one in which the subject follows the tensed verb or modal.
+    * SQ - Inverted yes/no question, or main clause of a wh-question, following the wh-phrase in SBARQ.

 * parser.parse("how old is barack obama?")
 Out[26]: